City-Bureau/field-guide/site/content/on-assignment/web-research.md

 ## The basics

 Start with an online search of keywords related to the department holding your meeting.
-Timely news articles about City Council can be searched with the words "Detroit City Council" AND the names of specific council members, i.e. Alderman James Smith OR a combination of topics related to your interest, i.e. "Alderman Joe Moore Chicago City Council participatory budgeting".
+Timely news articles about City Council can be searched with the appropriate search terms, for example, "Detroit City Council" AND the names of specific council members, i.e. "Councilman James Smith" OR a combination of topics related to your interest, i.e. "Alderman Joe Moore Chicago City Council participatory budgeting".

 Seek out primary sources and trusted news outlets for the most up-to-date and accurate information.